 This park can be accessed easily from Kampala, Uganda’s capital city.
 The tarmac road from Kampala via Mbarara town-Bushenyi leads to the park center passing a mere 22 km from Mweya Peninsular, the main tourism hub.
 Approaching the Park from the south via Mbarara covers a distance of 420 km while the north through Fort Portal covers a total of 410 km.

 En-route to the famed park, visitors have the opportunity to enjoy short detours to Lake Mburo National Park, Kibale forest National park renowned for Chimpanzee tracking.
-The park can also be accessed from the south from Bwindi Impenetrable forest National Park.
-Air travel : Charter flights can be arranged to a choice of airstrips at Kasese, Mweya and Ishasha.
+The park can also be accessed from the south of Bwindi Impenetrable forest National Park.
+Air travel: Charter flights can be arranged to a choice of airstrips at Kasese, Mweya, and Ishasha.

 ACCOMMODATION FACILITIES IN QUEEN ELIZABETH NATIONAL PARK